 Replacement water will be provided through a trade agreement with the Riverside Irrigation District.
-The Applicant has entered into an agreement with the Riverside Irrigation District for the trade of two (2) reservoir rights owned by Builder's Aggregate Co. in exchange for 14.87 acre-feet of excess recharge credits generated from Riverside Irrigation District and Riverside Reservoir and Land Company's recharge operations as decreed in Division 1 Water Court case number 02CW0086 (WDID 0102522).
-The term of the current agreement is from May 2020 through March 2021.
+The Applicant has entered into an agreement with the Riverside Irrigation District for the trade of two (2) reservoir rights owned by Builder's Aggregate Co. in exchange for 14.87 acre-feet of excess recharge credits generated from Riverside Irrigation District and Riverside Reservoir and Land Company's recharge operations as decreed in Division 1 Water Court case number 89CW027 (WDID 0102725).
+The term of the current agreement is from May 2021 through March 2022.
 A copy of the water orders between Builder's Aggregate and the Riverside Irrigation District were provided with the SWSP request and are attached to this approval.
-The trade will occur on a year-by-year basis, as required by case no. 02CW0086.
-The water order only makes specific reference to case no. 02CW0086; however, you consulted with Don Chapman of the Riverside Irrigation District and they have agreed that the ability to use excess recharge accretions from other Riverside sources would be beneficial.
+The water order only makes specific reference to case no. 89CW027; however, you consulted with Don Chapman of the Riverside Irrigation District and they have agreed that the ability to use excess recharge accretions from other Riverside sources would be beneficial.

-Riverside has access to recharge credits from several decrees in addition to 02CW0086, but not all of the decrees allow the leasing of excess credits to others, and some of the decrees place limits on the length of time that a particular source may be leased.
-To ensure that these limits are being met, the specific source of the excess credits used for replacement purposes under this SWSP must be identified in the submitted accounting.
+Riverside has access to recharge credits from several decrees in addition to 89CW027, but not all of the decrees allow the leasing of excess credits to others, and some of the decrees place limits on the length of time that a particular source may be leased.
+To ensure that these limits are being met, if the specific source of the excess credits used for replacement purposes under this SWSP is not the source identified on the water order (89CW027 a.k.a.
+Sublette) the source must be identified in the submitted accounting.
 The following table describes Riverside's recharge decrees and if credits from that particular decree may be used by the Applicant for replacement purposes pursuant to this SWSP.
+As described in the table below, the proposed source of excess credits for this plan period does not have any restrictions limiting its use as a replacement source under this SWSP.